-I started a sh**ty looking blog (no, really, it was dreadful) in January 2017 with only 3 article that actually ranked on google.
+I started a sh**ty looking blog (no, really, it was dreadful) in January 2017 with only 3 articles that all actually ranked on google.
 Almost a year later I went back on the website and people were finding it and actually reading it (WTF).
 This is when I thought, what if I did this on my own for real?
-Hey it’s worth a try.
-I launched my blog in November 2018, to share more about my own experiences abroad through Dutch life, travel and festivals.
+Hey, it’s worth a try!
+This led to me launching my blog in November 2018, to share more about my own experiences.

 Blogging is a crowded market: What makes me different?

-As cliche as this is (urgh, kill me), a blog is a journey and not a destination.
-I will try to my highest ability to create articles that are engaging, honest and informative.
-I don’t do 300 word ‘quick-fix’ tips, I won’t try and tell you that reaching your first 10k is easy (because it’s not), I won’t try to flog you a pointless object just to make money, I won’t write about stuff unless I am truly passionate about it and I’ll keep you updated on my niche and blogging in general in an honest way.
+As cliche as this is, a blog is a journey and not a destination.
+I will create articles that are engaging, honest and informative.
+I won’t do 300-word sloppy ‘quick-fix’ tips, I won’t try and tell you that reaching your first 10k is easy (because it’s not), I won’t try to flog you a pointless object just to make money (unless I generally thought it was cool and I had it), I won’t write about stuff unless I am truly passionate about it.

-I’m a self-confessed Tomorrowland addict, a girl who literally can never sit still (ask my poor boyfriend), a lover of road trips and a bitterly honest writer.
+I’m a self-confessed travel and festival addict, a girl who literally can never sit still (ask my poor partner), a lover of road trips and a bitterly honest writer.
 If I struggled with something, I won’t be ashamed to write about it.

 Thanks for being here to support me!